-Command line argument Description -h -help Shows help for common command line arguments. -c Forces the installation to run in Console mode. -d Executes the installer in Unattended mode. -g Forces the installation to run in GUI mode.
-(Windows only).

-Command line argument Description -console If the installer is executed in Unattended mode and the -console argument is passed on Windows, a second console shows the output of the installer. -overwrite Forces the installer to overwrite all files in Unattended mode regardless of the overwrite policy specified in the installer.
+Command line argument Description -h -help Shows help for common command line arguments. -c Forces the installation to run in Console mode. -q Executes the installer in Unattended mode. -g Forces the installation to run in GUI mode.
+(Windows only). -console If the installer is executed in Unattended mode and the -console argument is passed on Windows, a second console shows the output of the installer. -overwrite Forces the installer to overwrite all files in Unattended mode regardless of the overwrite policy specified in the installer.
 CAUTION This can cause your configuration to be overwritten back to default values. -dir Only valid in Unattended mode; specifies the directory where Contrast should be installed. -Dinstall4j.debug By default, the installer catches all exceptions, creates a crash log and informs the user about the location of that log file.
-This might be inconvenient when debugging an installer; so, this system property switches off the default mechanism, and exceptions are printed to stderr. -Dinstall4j.keepLog=true -Dinstall4j.alternativeLogfile=[path] The installer creates a log file prefixed $i4j{100}$ for all installations and uninstallation in your temp directory.
+This might be inconvenient when debugging an installer; so, this system property switches off the default mechanism, and exceptions are printed to stderr. -Dinstall4j.keepLog=true -Dinstall4j.alternativeLogfile=[path] The installer creates a log file prefixed $i4j_log$ for all installations and uninstallation in your temp directory.
 This log file can be helpful for debugging purposes.
-If your installer contains an Install files action and terminates successfully, the log file is copied to [installation dir]/.install4j/installation.log .
+If your installer contains an Install files action and terminates successfully, the log file is copied to [installation dir]/.install4j/installation.log.
 Otherwise, the file is deleted after the installer or uninstaller terminates by default.
 When using the -Dinstall4j.keepLog=true option, the log file won't be deleted.
 With the -Dinstall4j.alternativeLogfile=[path] option, the log file is copied to the file specified with [path].
 This should be an absolute path name.
 Neither option has any effect if the log file has already been copied to the installation directory. -varfile (filename) Specifies a variable-file to be used.
-When installing in Unattended mode, this allows you to provide customizations to the default values set by the installer. skip-preflight Skips preflight checks (current user is root, dependencies present).
-If using this parameter, it must be the first parameter passed on the command line.
+When installing in Unattended mode, this allows you to provide customizations to the default values set by the installer.